meerasndr/learn-programming-with-music-coursework/README.md

 # Learn programming with music course plan

-### A WIP plan to teach simple programming ideas using Sonic-Pi
+### A WIP plan to teach simple programming ideas using Python & Music
 ### Target audience: New programmers, no musical knowledge assumed

 1. Make a beep.